johnkakuk/timeclock/README.md

 <br>

 ## About
-I downloaded Mora for my Mac for the same purpose, but wasn't able to get it installed, so I wrote this instead.
+I downloaded Moro for my Mac for the same purpose, but wasn't able to get it installed, so I wrote this instead.
 It's pretty unsophisticated for now, but it works perfectly for what I need.
 <br>
 <br>